-The Southern Territory is subject to the Uniform Prudent Management of Institutional Funds Act (UPMIFA/SPMIFA) and thus, classifies earnings in its donor-restricted endowment funds as net assets with donor restrictions because those net assets are time restricted until the Board of Trustees appropriates such amounts for expenditure.
-Most of those net assets are also subject to purpose restrictions that must be met before reclassifying those net assets to net assets without donor restrictions and thus, classifies earnings in its donor restricted endowment funds as net assets with donor restrictions because those net assets are time restricted until the Board of Trustees appropriates such amounts for expenditure.
+The Southern Territory is subject to the UPMIFA and thus classifies earnings in its donor-restricted endowment funds as net assets with donor restrictions because those net assets are time restricted until the Board of Trustees appropriates such amounts for expenditure.
 Most of those net assets are also subject to purpose restrictions that must be met before reclassifying those net assets to net assets without donor restrictions.
-The Board of Trustees has interpreted UPMIFA/SPMIFA as not requiring the maintenance or purchasing power of the original gift amount contributed to the endowment fund, unless there are explicit donor restrictions to the contrary.
+The Board of Trustees has interpreted UPMIFA as not requiring the maintenance or purchasing power of the original gift amount contributed to the endowment fund, unless explicit donor restrictions to the contrary.
 As a result of this interpretation, when reviewing its donor-restricted endowment funds, the Southern Territory considers a fund to be underwater if the fair value of the fund is less than the sum of (a) the original value of initial and subsequent gifts donated to the fund and (b) any accumulations to the fund that are required to be maintained in perpetuity in accordance with the direction of the applicable donor gift instrument.
-The Southern Territory has interpreted UPMIFA/SPMIFA to permit spending from underwater funds in accordance with prudent measures required under the law.
-Additionally, in accordance with UPMIFA/SPMIFA, the Board of Trustees considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds:
+The Southern Territory has interpreted UPMIFA to permit spending from underwater funds in accordance with prudent measures required under the law.
+Additionally, in accordance with UPMIFA, the Board of Trustees considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: